Raising queen honey bees

 - Grafting is completed.

-Just before grafting takes place, remove the combs of brood in the starter hive, and shake the adhering bees back into the starter hive.
-Return the brood combs to the super of the two-storey hive.
+Just before grafting takes place, remove the combs of brood in the starter hive.
+Shake the adhering bees back into the starter hive.
+Return the brood combs to the super of the 2-storey hive.

 As soon as grafting is completed, insert the bar of cells in the starter colony, avoiding dehydration of the larvae.
 The bar of cells is to remain there until the next morning.
-Do not overload the starter colony.
-Four bars of cells are quite sufficient.
+Do not overload the starter colony, 4 bars of cells are quite sufficient.

 Other bars of cells may now be grafted and given to the starter colony.
 The starter may be re-assembled in its original form if it is not needed to start more cells.

-Many experienced queen breeders are able to dispense with the starting colony procedure, as they are confident enough in their manipulative and grafting ability to transfer freshly grafted material directly into the cell building colony and obtain successful acceptance percentages.
+Many experienced queen breeders are able to dispense with the starting colony procedure.
+They are confident enough in their manipulative and grafting ability to transfer freshly grafted material directly into the cell building colony and obtain successful acceptance percentages.